Nurses’ strikes: Talks on staffing levels but not pay proposed by Ministers

 Union sources said the “Safe Staffing Framework” was a piece of academic work carried out by University College Cork which suggested a staffing ratio of 80:20 between nurses and healthcare assistants.

-The Ministers said the Workplace Relations Commission was willing to facilitate further engagement between nursing unions and
+The Ministers said the Workplace Relations Commission (WRC)was willing to facilitate further engagement between nursing unions and ublic service management.

-The Workplace Relations Commission has invited nursing unions and public service management to new talks in an attempt to avert further strikes by nurses and midwives scheduled for the days ahead.
+The WRC has invited nursing unions and public service management to new talks in an attempt to avert further strikes by nurses and midwives scheduled for the days ahead.

 The HSE believes that about 50,000 people will be affected by the strike by nurses scheduled to take place on Tuesday.